- Common Causes Of Slip and Fall Accidents In NJ

 - Uneven or Broken Pavement: The pavement in the driveways and parking areas for businesses that are uneven or have potholes are dangerous.
 Driveways and parking lots should also be well-lit to prevent falls.

-How To Improve Your Compensation From A New Jersey Slip And Fall Accident
+How Can I Get Compensation From A New Jersey Slip and Fall Accident?

 When you have a slip and fall accident, there are several things that you should do to help improve your chances for compensation.